 Step 3 - Install

-Put a good amount of sealant on the windowsill bottom, then put the new fiberglass window into place.
-Make sure that the window is centrally placed by the help of the spirit level and the wood spacers/ shims.
+Install the window flashings around the frame and put a good amount of sealant on the windowsill bottom, then put the new fiberglass window into place.
+Make sure that the window is leveled and centered with the help of the spirit level and the wood spacers/ shims.

-It is these shims that help to keep the window in position as they fill up any spaces that the window has not covered to keep it from falling.
+It is these shims that help to keep the window in position as they fill up any spaces between the frame opening and the window frame, keeping the window in its proper positioning.
 Check to make sure that the window is at the desired level and that it is able to operate properly.
-After that is ensured, nail the new fiberglass window into the right place, using the finishing nails that are hammered through the frame.
-Place a spacer behind every nail so that warping does not occur.
+After that is confirmed, nail the new fiberglass window into place or screw it in place using special fastening brackets that can be concealed behind the decorative trimming when you're done.
+If nailed into place, you should have shims placed directly behind to prevent any bowing in the window's frame.

 Step 4 - Insulate

 The window must be insulated, and this is done with the help of spray foam in the gaps around the window and the window frame.
-As you go about the insulation, make sure that it doesn’t push the window out of plumb.
+As you go about the insulation, be aware that an excessive application of the foam will result in the expanding material pushing against the window frame's styles and rails bowing them out of shape, and jam the sash shut or hamper its operation.
 Put back the moldings/trims for the fiberglass window both on the inner and outer sides.

 Step 5 - Finish Up

-For the sake of beauty, you can paint the window, since one advantage of fiberglass is the color on the outside need not be the same as the inside.
+For the sake of beauty, except for a few brands of fiberglass windows such as Pella, you can paint fiberglass windows, since one advantage of most fiberglass is the color on the outside does not need to be the same as the inside.
 You can do this in accordance to match the look of your home.